Admissions & Finance

 We accept the following English language qualifications:

-The qualifications must have been taken no less than 2 years from your application.
+The qualifications must have been taken no more than two years before your application.

 If you have completed a different qualification or wish to ask any questions, please get in touch with the Admissions team.